FlipTheEgg/eurorack/HelloWorld/README.md

 I learned a lot in the process of making this, and I wanted to document those experiences - for myself as well as others that could be interested in learning the same.

-If you're just here to make the module, go ahead and skip to "Can I make this?".
+If you're just here to make the module, go ahead and skip to [Can I make this?](https://github.com/FlipTheEgg/eurorack/tree/master/HelloWorld#can-i-make-this).

  ## How did I  do it?